 Password Reuse Abuse – Credential Stuffing

 Attackers regularly take credentials stolen from one site and try them on another, as it’s very common for people to use the same password, or a variant, across multiple sites.
-This problem is exacerbated by the large volume of stolen credentials available for sale on the dark web with hundreds of millions of credentials available to attackers.
+This problem is exacerbated by the large volume of stolen credentials available for sale on the dark web; there are hundreds of millions of credentials available to attackers.
 Attackers have also reportedly targeted weaker sites to gain an individual’s credentials.
 If they’re successful, they’ll use those same credentials on other sites that they’re actually interested in.

 Man in the Middle (MitM) Attacks